Don’t Let Bears Be Bad News — Deny Them Food

 Signs displaying the simple message “Do not feed the animals” are prominent in zoos, aquariums and national parks, and for good reason.
 First and foremost, feeding wildlife is against the law, and second, following such directions can help keep animals away from urban areas.

-With an uptick in bear sightings and encounters in La Cañada Flintridge, city staff members welcomed Rebecca Barbosa — a wildlife biologist who has worked for the California Department of Fish and Wildlife for 20 years — and hosted a virtual presentation Tuesday to inform residents about the furry visitors and how to minimize the chances of interacting with them.
+With an uptick in bear sightings and encounters being reported in northern Glendale neighborhoods, California Department of Fish and Wildlife biologist Rebecca Barboza informed residents about the furry visitors and how to minimize the chances of interacting with them.

 “Our biggest recommendation is never feed the bears, either intentionally — no matter how cute they are — or unintentionally by allowing your garbage or other food items to be available to bears,” Barboza emphasized during the meeting via Zoom.